|Page Type:||Trip Report|

 In the end though, Kessler just had to go to the Himalaya.
 He really wanted to visit Mount Everest and the other places he reads about.

 So, the Himalaya it was.
 It turned out to be a great trip.
-We ended up seeing some incredible scenery, enjoying the wonderful people that live there, climbed several peaks, visited three major basecamps, and the trip ran almost flawless except for a scary incident when a Sherpa porter we were with got altitude sick.
+We ended up seeing some incredible scenery, enjoying the wonderful people that live there, climbed several peaks, visited three major basecamps, and the trip ran almost flawless except for a scary incident when a Sherpa porter we were with got sick for part of a day.

 This is our story.